goehringlab/par-segmentation/README.md

 </p>

 The model is a slight simplification of reality, and doesn't account for the possibility of a non-Gaussian PSF and complex 3D light-scattering behaviours, but is a close enough approximation for many purposes.
-Nevertheless, we can relax these assumptions if higher quantification accuracy is required.
+Nevertheless, one can relax these assumptions if higher quantification accuracy is required.
 See [here](https://github.com/tsmbland/discco) for an extension of the method designed for more accurate quantification.

 ## Installation